ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 ## Usage

-Using the live-reindex feature is very easy, but you need to understand the basics about how it works in order to use it properly, or you might corrupt your indices {% see 4.6#caveats %}.
+The live-reindex feature is very easy to use, but reindexing while the indices and the DBs change is a tricky process, so you must understand the basics about how it works in order to use it properly, or you might corrupt your indices {% see 4.6#caveats %}.

 The live reindexing should be the last step of your new deployment, performed just before you swap the old code with the new one.
 It will take care of reindex your data in new index/indices, including the changes being made during the reindexing itself.